-Artists Springboard to Success in Austin
+SXSW Artists Springboard to Success with Avid

-Music, Movies and More
+Music, movies, and more

 For the last 26 years, the Austin, Texas-based South by Southwest (SXSW) Festival has enabled a broad community of up-and-coming artists in technology, film and music, as well as an international audience of enthusiasts, to develop careers and share ideas.
 What began as a music event in 1987 with 700 registrants has grown to include film and interactive components that attract nearly 32,000 attendees each year.

 Beyond the event itself, the festival’s growing popularity has transformed SXSW into a springboard for the year in music and film.
 As a hub of creativity and industry innovation, SXSW is a natural venue to attract storytellers who are employing the industry’s most proven and trusted tools for audio and video solutions from Avid.
 Here are a few particularly exciting examples of movies and music coming out of SXSW 2013.

 Independent editors and filmmakers like those at SXSW are facing more and more competition in the marketplace.
 It’s becoming increasingly difficult to stand out in an already crowded field, so how can independent editors and filmmakers get noticed?
 By embracing powerful creative tools like Media Composer that help them deliver higher quality, more compelling stories.
 A few artists at SXSW shared how Avid solutions played a key role in their development.